 Learn a thing or two about the culinary arts at Salt Lake Culinary Center, which helps you become a confident cook in a fun, interactive, and hands-on environment.

 Two major interstates intersect in South Salt Lake—I-15 and I-215 Westbound—which makes it a great jumping-off point for any adventure around the Wasatch Front.
 The father-and-son-owned Ramada Limited Salt Lake City provides quick access to the Interstate, a continental breakfast, and rates that won’t break the bank.
-The Days Inn Salt Lake City is another excellent option for accomodation, with a clean bed and a restful night away from bustling downtown.
+The Days Inn Salt Lake City is another excellent option for accommodation, with a clean bed and a restful night away from bustling downtown.

 Enter through the colorful, gold-roofed Chinatown gate and be transported to another time and place.
 The Salt Lake Chinatown is a little complex on State Street.
 Inside, you’ll find the spacious Chinatown Supermarket, the city’s largest Asian market, and plenty of places to chow down, such as Ho Mei BBQ, Hot Dynasty, and Chinatown Buffet.